Avalakki (1 grams)

 Stay Hydrated

-Engage in light physical activity, such as a walk, after eating to help your body use up some of the glucose in your bloodstream.
+Engage in light physical activity, such as a walk, after eating.
+Physical activity can help your body use glucose more effectively.

 Find Glucose response for your favourite foods